nomilous/phrase/README.md

             # is performed that does not execute any of the hooks
             # or any of the leaf nodes.
             #
-            # This 'first walk' assembles a graph† of the phrase
+            # This 'first walk' assembles a graph† containing all
-            # tree containing all the 'vertexes' and 'edges' that
+            # the 'vertexes' and 'edges' that define the structure
-            # define the structure of the phrase tree.
+            # of the phrase tree.
             #
             # Once assembled, a phrase node (access) list is emitted
             # onto the notification pipeline.
 At that point the phrase